top of page

 There's more to Mexico than beaches and borders.

-That would be like a filmmaker from Puebla, Mexico, who was only traveling to New York City and Los Angeles, then attempted to write the great American novel about the "American Way."
-If anything, those 2 cities are out of touch with what's really happening in this country.
-The same can be said about writing for the Mexican film market.
-Visit and explore other parts of Mexico.
-If you find yourself in places where everyone speaks English, you aren't in the right spot.
-If traveling is not feasible, read as much Mexican literature (both fictional and nonfictional) as you can.
-Watch documentaries.
-Attend local Hispanic/Latin-run film festivals.
-Watch films set in Mexico, made by Mexican filmmakers.
-Interview those who have emigrated from Middle Mexico.
-Follow Mexican publications.
+Imagine a filmmaker from Puebla, Mexico, who only traveled to New York City and Los Angeles, attempting to write the great American novel about the "American Way."
+It would be a challenge since those two cities are out of touch with the true essence of what's happening in the country.
+The same applies when writing for the Mexican film market.
+It's crucial to explore other parts of Mexico to gain a comprehensive understanding of the country's cultural nuances.
+If you find yourself in areas where everyone speaks English, you may not be in the right location.

 I'll close with this.